 How does that look in practice?
 Let’s look at a Talend API as an example.
 The Stitch Import API lets developers send data from an arbitrary source to the Stitch data pipeline.
 You can push a single record through the Stitch data pipeline with a POST API call:

 -H 'Content-Type: application/json' \

 APIs are useful because they make software developers more productive.
 Without them, all developers would have to write and then maintain their own code to access remote resources.
-Having a standard way to read from and write to those resources makes the platform that provides the API more accessible and more attractive to developers, and therefore increases the likelihood that third parties will use and exchange data with their platform.
+Having a standard way to read from and write to those resources makes the platform that provides the API more accessible and more attractive to developers, therefore increasing the likelihood that third parties will use and exchange data with their platform.

 History of APIs

 APIs have been around longer than the World Wide Web — for several decades, in fact.
-They became more popular with the rise of network computing, when server-based application vendors and operating systems needed standard ways to allow clients to accessed server resources.
+They became more popular with the rise of network computing, when server-based application vendors and operating systems needed standard ways to allow clients to access server resources.